 The Bodleian Library in Oxford retains 500 boxes of doodles and other drawings by JRR Tolkien in a fireproof room.

 For 30 years as a university professor, the English writer and the father of modern fantasy drew on everything from newspapers, advertising collateral, and menus.
-Writes the Financial Times:
+In fact, Tolkien doodled the first line of The Hobbit as a welcome distraction from grading exam papers.

 JRR Tolkien built a universe on a scrap of paper.
 On yellowing pages of broadsheet newspapers, next to completed cryptic crosswords, advertisements for houses for sale and small-scale stories of human tragedy (“Boy, 7, sat on baby sister”), the author of perhaps the most influential fantasy novels ever written made swirling designs in ballpoint pen — fronds of unknown plants, teardrops of paisley and geometric patterns.